Bevsii/CPSC410-Software-Visualization-Project/README.md

 Note: A few constraints must be met in the python code for this program to work correctly:
 - One class per file
 - Each class definition, method definition, and method calls must be on their own line

+## How to build:

+- Open intelliJ
+- Go to File>Project Structure>Artifacts
+- Press the "+" sign
+- Select JAR>From Modules With Dependencies
+- Set "Main" as your main class
+- Press OK, and then apply your changes
+- Once that is done go to build>Build Artefacts> Select JAR file